-228 – Moving expenses
+228 – Moving Expenses

-You can deduct the moving expenses you paid in 2017 if you meet both of the following conditions:
+You can deduct the moving expenses you paid in 2022 if you meet both of the following conditions:

 - Your new residence is at least 40 kilometres closer to your new place of study or work (even if your work is seasonal).

-The deduction you can claim is limited to the net income that you earned in 2017 at your new place of work.
+The deduction you can claim is limited to the net income that you earned in 2022 at your new place of work.

-If you moved in 2017, you can deduct your moving expenses in accordance with the rules outlined above.
+If you moved in 2022, you can deduct your moving expenses in accordance with the rules outlined above.

-However, if you moved in 2017 to be at least 40 kilometres closer to the institution at which you were enrolled full time in a post-secondary program, the deduction you can claim is limited to the net amount of the research grants you received (see point 3 (j) in the instructions for line 154).
+However, if you moved in 2022 to be at least 40 kilometres closer to the institution where you were enrolled full time in a post-secondary program, the deduction you can claim is limited to the net amount of the research grants you received (see point 3 (j) in the instructions for line 154).

 If you moved and you paid moving expenses in a year following the year of your move, you can deduct the expenses in the year you paid them.
 You can also deduct the portion of the moving expenses that you could not deduct from your income for a previous year.
-To calculate the amount you can claim, complete form TP-348-V, Moving Expenses.

 Moving Expenses (TP-348-V)